DmitriySh/microservices/README.md

    - node assigned a hostname
    - node listen port 2377
    - node has status `active` and could get task from scheduler
-   - init distributed persistent storage for orchestration
+   - init distributed persistent key-value storage for orchestration
    - generates self-signed root certificate for `swarm`
    - generates tokens to bind `Worker` и `Manager` nodes to the cluster
    - creates overlay-network `Ingress` to publish ports outside the swarm.
 All nodes participate in an ingress routing mesh